MaxVK03/CRUDOnEnviromentStats/README-report.md

 ```
 Where XXXX is the port specified for the front-end.
 Follow this link to view and interact with the front-end of the application.
 You can also see the back-end by going to ```http://localhost:YYYY```, where YYYY is the port specified for the back-end.

+# Work Distribution and Roles
+As a team we communicated a lot.
+Whether this was by doing in person work together or through messages on the Whatsapp chat, we 5constantly kept each-other updated on
+what was happening from everyone's side.
+This helped us a lot as we could help each other out quickly.
+Overall, we feel the collaboration of the team was very good.

+Max was very dedicated to the project and did a big part of it.
+He implemented the majority of the back-end of the application.
+As well, he created the core components for the front-end application.

+Arnaud and Bart's roles were predominantly to finish up the back and front-end of the application.
+This meant we looked through the project description carefully and ensured the API design met all requirements.
+Doing this came with a fair amount of error fixing, debugging and refactorings in both parts of the application.

+Aside from the aforementioned, Bart also ensured the application was deployable by Dockerising the application.
+Furthermore, Bart handled the submissions of the different deliverables
+and other Gitlab related issues.
+For example, fixing the problems we had when branches diverged or files were not syncing correctly.
+Lastly, Bart improved the visuals of the front-end,
+making it more usable and pleasant to interact with.

+Arnaud focused on the documentation of the API and the specification of the API.
+As well, Arnaud dealt with the error handling in the back end and ensuring the errors are displayed appropriately in the front end.
+Lastly, Arnaud wrote the report and delegated tasks throughout the project when applicable.

+Overall, we feel that we the teamwork throughout the project was good.
+Although some team members did more than others, we were all willing to help each other
+and put effort into the project.